Cyril Wecht: JFK assassination

 In 1965, Wecht presented a paper critiquing the Warren Commission to the meeting of the American Academy of Forensic Sciences.
 In 1972, Wecht was the first civilian ever given permission to examine the Kennedy assassination evidence.
 It was Wecht who first discovered that Kennedy's brain, and all related data in the killing, had gone missing.

 In 1978, he testified before the House Select Committee on Assassinations as the lone dissenter on a nine-member forensic pathology panel re-examining the assassination of John F. Kennedy, which had concurred with the Warren Commission conclusions and single bullet theory.
 Out of the four official examinations into the Kennedy assassination, Wecht was the only forensic pathologist who disagreed with the conclusion that both the single bullet theory and Kennedy's head wounds are mutually consistent.

+In 1988 he appeared in The Men Who Killed Kennedy.
 Wecht was a consultant to Oliver Stone for the 1991 film JFK.
+Wecht penned the introduction to Robert J. Groden's book The Search for Lee Harvey Oswald: The Comprehensive Photographic Record (1995).
+He was interviewed for the 2021 documentary JFK Revisited: Through the Looking Glass.

 Investigation into the death of Daniel Smith

 Wecht was hired by Callenders and Co, a Bahamian law firm, to do an independent autopsy on the body of Daniel Smith, the son of Anna Nicole Smith, who died while visiting his mother in the Bahamas.
 Wecht attested that Daniel Smith died as a result of the interaction of methadone, sertraline (Zoloft) and escitalopram (Lexapro).